Losant/losant-rest-js/docs/embeddedDeployments.md

 ## Get

-Returns the edge deployments for an application
+Returns the embedded deployments for an application

 ```javascript
 var params = {